 With routine changes also comes concern about transportation.
 Parents are asking themselves, “How will I get all the kids out the door and to their activities and still get to work on time?”

-How School Break Challenges Affect Work
+How Summer Break Challenges Affect Work

 Because there is no hard-and-fast separation of life and work, kids on break affect your business, too.